NLnetLabs/krill/doc/development/05_repo_manager.md

 will return an actual *rust* Error.
 It's up to the caller of this function to take appropriate action, e.g. give the publisher an HTTP response code, but possibly even crash this server - if it cannot function anymore.

+Under the hood this function will first retrieve the publisher from `RepositoryAccess` to verify that the sender is known, and get their ID certificate (used for signing) and base_uri Rsync jail.
+The content of the query (list or send updates) is then passed on to `RepositoryContent`.

+The `RepositoryContent` type is not event-sourced as it turned out that keeping the full history of changes from all CAs (especially their manifests and CRL updates) resulted in keeping way too much data.

+Instead this relies on the Write-Ahead-Log support.
+This is very, very, similar to the event-sourcing used elsewhere, except that it does not guarantee that all changes are kept.
+The `WalStore` (Wal: Write-Ahead-Log) only keeps a snapshot and the latest 'change set's since that snapshot.
+As with the `AggregateStore` snapshots are only updated nightly for performance reasons.
+In fact, it was the 250MB+ nic.br repository content entity that triggered this code change.

+The locking, retrieval and updating are similar to `AggregateStore`, but uses separate types for all this for historical reasons.
+A future improvement could be to merge the types and make it a per instance type (CertAuth, RepositoryAccess, RepositoryContent etc) choice whether it's fully event-sourced or only recent changes are kept.